yegor256/blog/_drafts/ringelmann.md

 found by a distributed team.
 Of course, we removed duplicates and non-English words.

+Distributed team was **8%** more productive than a co-located one.

-Of course, this may be not a clear experiment and we can't use these numbers to prove anything, but it was interesting to see how groups work and what actually motivate us to achieve results.
+Of course, this may be not a clear experiment and we can't use these numbers to really prove anything, but it was interesting to see how groups work and what actually motivate us to achieve results.
 We had an hour-long discussion afterwords, trying to find out what each of group member felt while working in a group or individually.

 You can try to repeat this (or a similar experiment) in your team and check the results.
-Post them below in comments, would be interesting to see whether it works in your situation.
+Post them below in comments, would be interesting to see whether it does or doesn't work in your case.